Strain Hardening Simulation on GPU¶

 We can run a tensile test simulation of a single-crystal Cu using the following commands (running ExaDiS on GPU).
-GPU allows us to run the simulation more efficiently and hence reach a greater strain to see the strain-hardening behavior more clearly.
-Execute the following commands to enter the directory containing the example.
+Use of GPU allows us to run the simulation much more efficiently and hence reach a larger strain to see the strain-hardening behavior more clearly.
+Execute the following commands to run the simulation

 cd ${OPENDIS_DIR}